Ixcatl/fables_novasophonia/docs/core/equipment.rst

 ----------
 When a character wields two light weapons, they can be *paired*.
 A character that makes an attack with a weapon can then perform a paired attack with the other paired weapon.
 A paired attack costs one less Stamina to initiate, though it is still taxed.

 Both weapons must be wielded when the first attack is made.
-The next attack after one that's been paired cannot be paired in the same turn.
+The next attack after one that's been paired cannot be paired.

 Weapon Abilities
 ----------